-We focus on optimizing cash flow and seeking to deploy capital for the highest possible returns.
+We focus on optimizing cash flow and seeking to deploy capital for the highest returns possible.
 Ultimately, our business objective is to grow our business while transforming our cash and earnings profile by managing our cash streams to derive a greater proportion of EBITDA from our fee-for-service businesses.
 We intend to continue to invest in select capital and technological improvements across our business.
 We may also seek to acquire additional franchise agreements, hotel/property management contracts and exclusive agreements for vacation rental properties on a strategic and selective basis as well as grow the business through merger and acquisition activities.
 In addition, we will return cash to shareholders through the repurchase of common stock and payment of dividends.

-We expect to generate annual net cash provided by operating activities less property and equipment additions (which we also refer to as capital expenditures) of approximately \$800 million during 2016.
-During 2016, we anticipate net cash provided by operating activities of approximately \$990 million to \$1,010 million and net cash used on capital expenditures of \$190 million to \$210 million.
-Net cash provided by operating activities less capital expenditures amounted to \$769 million during 2015, which was comprised of net cash provided by operating activities of \$991 million less capital expenditures of \$222 million.
-Foreign currency translation unfavorably impacted cash provided by operating activities during 2015.
-We believe net cash provided by operating activities less capital expenditures is a useful operating performance measure to evaluate the ability of our operations to generate cash for uses other than capital expenditures and, after debt service and other obligations, our ability to grow our business through acquisitions, development advances, and equity investments, as well as our ability to return cash to shareholders through dividends and share repurchases.
+We expect to generate annual net cash provided by operating activities less property and equipment additions (which we also refer to as capital expenditures) of approximately \$800 million during 2017.
+During 2017, we anticipate net cash provided by operating activities of approximately \$980 million to \$1,000 million and net cash used on capital expenditures of \$180 million to \$200 million.
+Net cash provided by operating activities less capital expenditures amounted to \$782 million during 2016, which was comprised of net cash provided by operating activities of \$973 million less capital expenditures of \$191 million.
+Foreign currency translation unfavorably impacted cash provided by operating activities during 2016.
+We believe net cash provided by operating activities less capital expenditures is a useful operating performance measure to evaluate the ability of our operations to generate cash for uses other than capital expenditures and, after debt service and other obligations, our ability to grow our business through acquisitions, development advances and equity investments, as well as our ability to return cash to shareholders through dividends and share repurchases.

-During 2015, we spent \$192 million related to vacation ownership development projects (inventory).
+During 2016, we spent \$173 million related to vacation ownership development projects (inventory).
 We believe that our vacation ownership business currently has adequate finished inventory on our balance sheet to support vacation ownership sales for at least the next year.
-During 2016, we anticipate spending approximately \$195 million to \$205 million on vacation ownership development projects.
-The average inventory spend on vacation ownership development projects for the 5 year period from 2016 through 2020 is expected to be approximately \$225 million annually.
+During 2017, we anticipate spending approximately \$230 million to \$250 million on vacation ownership development projects.
+The average inventory spend on vacation ownership development projects for the 5 year period from 2017 through 2021 is expected to be approximately \$250 million annually.
 After factoring in the anticipated additional average annual spending, we expect to have adequate inventory to support vacation ownership sales through at least the next four to five years.

-We spent \$222 million on capital expenditures during 2015, primarily on information technology enhancement projects and renovations of chalets at our Landal GreenParks business.
-We also spent \$21 million for the purchase of properties that we are operating for rental purposes as we convert them to vacation ownership inventory.
+We spent \$191 million on capital expenditures during 2016, primarily on information technology enhancement projects and renovations at our owned Rio Mar hotel and chalets at our Landal GreenParks business.
+We also spent \$10 million for the purchase of properties that we are operating for rental purposes as we convert them to vacation ownership inventory.

-In addition, during 2015, we utilized \$9 million of our net cash provided by operating activities less capital expenditures on development advances primarily at our hotel group business related to acquiring new franchise and management agreements.
-In an effort to support growth in our hotel group business, we will continue to provide development advances which may include agreements with multi-unit owners.
+In addition, during 2016, we spent \$12 million on development advance notes primarily at our hotel group business related to acquiring new franchise and management agreements.
+In an effort to support growth in our hotel group business, we will continue to provide development advance notes which may include agreements with multi-unit owners.
 We will also continue to provide other forms of financial support.